doro-777/777Edu/README.md

 ## 🌟 Coming Soon

-* 🎮 More game tutorials
+* 🎮 More game
-* 📱 GUI versions of all games
-* 🌐 Multiplayer implementations
-* 📺 Video tutorials

 ## 🤝 Contributing
-Got a cool game idea or tutorial?
-Join our community!
-Check out our contribution guidelines.
+Please do report bugs!

 ---